joemphilips/NRustLightning/tests/NRustLightning.Server.Tests/README.md

+# Tests for the server

+## Code organization

+There are three kinds of tests

+* Integration test without docker-compose
+  * see `UnitTest1.cs`
+  * these are mainly for testing the behavior of controller which does not directly depend on other daemon.
+* Integration test with `bitcoind` and `nbxplorer`
+  * see `ExplorerIntegrationTests/`
+  * These are more heavier than above. mainly for simulating reorg.
+* Full-integration tests against other lightning nodes.
+  * See `LNIntegrationTests/`
+  * These are the most heavy-weight test.
+  * See below for the detail.

-# Integration tests for NRustLightning
+## Integration tests against other lightning nodes

 To test the interoperability against other lightning nodes, some tests in this repo will launch `docker-compose` .

-This is similar to [`BTCPayServer.Tests`](https://github.com/btcpayserver/btcpayserver/tree/master/BTCPayServer.Tests) but with one big difference, you don't have to launch docker-compose before running any tests, it will launch independent `docker-compose` instance for every tests class, and it stops and clean up when all tests in the test class finishes.
+This is similar to [`BTCPayServer.Tests`](https://github.com/btcpayserver/btcpayserver/tree/master/BTCPayServer.Tests) but with one big difference, you don't have to launch docker-compose before running any tests, it will launch independent `docker-compose` instance for every test class which inherits from `IClassFixture<DockerFixture>`, and it stops and clean up when all tests in the test class finishes.

 ## how to check the behaviour manually